Core Rules

 The Event Roll is a special use for the Dice of Fate which the GM can use to represent the passage of time, abstracting away the need for strict timekeeping or meticulous resource management.
 When the player characters are in a dangerous or uncertain area, the GM will make an Event Roll every so often.
 Once every hour or two is usually a good interval for a dungeon.
 For wilderness exploration over a longer period, every four hours may be more appropriate.

 As usual, start with 1d for sheer dumb luck.
 Add 1d for each major advantage that makes exploration more expedient or safe, such as effective precautions or a useful spell.
 Subtract 1d for each major disadvantage that makes exploration more awkward or risky, such as encumbrance or poor visibility.
+As usual, a roll with 0d means that you roll two dice and pick the lowest result.

 Judge the results as follows: